axelvaldez/radical-companies/_posts/2023-02-04-the-dissimilarity-line.markdown

  <p>The dissimilarity line, the divide, has been in our minds for a long time and we will exhaust ourselves trying to fight it.</p>

 <h1>Co-Ownership</h1>
  <p>Co-ownership embraces the dissimilarity divide.
 Co-ownership puts the leverage in the hands of the co-owners.
 Co-ownership welcomes everybody&rsquo;s contributions.
-Co-ownership leverages our drive to care and nourish our social circle.
-Co-ownership is our poweful inovation.</p>
+Co-ownership leverages our drive to care and nourish our social circle.</p>
+ <p>Co-ownership is our poweful inovation.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>